rolandinsh/multibyte-keyword-generator/README.md

 # Keyword Generator (Multibyte)

-Inspired a package by [Ver Pangonilo](http://www.phpclasses.org/browse/package/3245.html) with additional improvements, among them being better word segmentation and ability to handle multibyte strings.
+Inspired by a package by [Ver Pangonilo](http://www.phpclasses.org/browse/package/3245.html) with additional improvements, among them being better word segmentation and ability to handle multibyte strings.

 This library generates keywords based on the contents of a text string.
 This eliminates the tedious process of thinking what the best keywords are.
 The main principle of